About the SACT data set

 What the SACT data set includes

-- trust and consultant details
+- demographic and care professional details

-- outcome fields
+- outcome

-SACT Information is reported by NHS trusts on the treatment of all patients with cancer
+SACT Information is reported by NHS Trusts on the treatment of all patients with cancer

 The data set includes details of: